This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-Smoked Beef Brisket is one of our favorite cuts of meat to cook.
+Smoked Beef Brisket is one of our favorite cuts of meat to cook and makes the best main dish recipe.
 It is best to cook long and slow and it is so worth the effort.
 When cooked properly, the brisket comes out so full of flavor, tender and juicy.

 Brisket is the one meat, that always makes a lot.
 So we are always reheating it to use for leftovers.
 We have tried many reheating methods these are our favorites.